tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/02-Stu_Simple_Crypto_Conversation/README.md

 7. Build the bot by clicking on the _Build_ button.

-8. Once the build process ends, test your boot with the sample utterances, you should have a final conversation flow like the following.
+8. Once the build process ends, test your bot with the sample utterances, you should have a final conversation flow like the following.

 ![Sample bot test](Images/crypto_converter_1.gif)